th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 _fundamental_ about it.
 It might as well have just one method, _[execute](http://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html)_.
 It's taste, and it definitely wasn't _my_ taste.
-I found that it only proved my long-holding observation that for every engineer there were at least three overengineers.
+I found that it only proved my long-holding observation that for every engineer there are at least three overengineers.
 I made a bold prediction to Sander: one day, we would kick CDAP out of the Ouroboros prototype.